graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Formal Specification**

-- For each operation definition {operation} in the document.
+- For each operation definition {operation} in the document:
   - Let {operationRootType} be the root type in {schema} corresponding to the type of {operation}.
   - {operationRootType} must exist.

 **Explanatory Text**